scala/scala-jenkins-infra/doc/maintenance.md

 Tips for addressing gradually dwindling free space:

-* on jenkins-worker-windows-publish, the usual culprit is `/home/tmp`.  ssh in and just blow away everything in there (but not while a job is running!).
+* on the publish nodes (windows and ubuntu), the usual culprit is `/home/jenkins/tmp`.  ssh in and just blow away everything in there (but not while a job is running!).
-* on jenkins-worker-ubuntu-publish, same but `/home/jenkins/tmp`
 * on jenkins-master, the culprit may vary.
 Usually the problem is under `/var/lib/jenkins`.
 Poke around with commands like `find` and `du` and see where the space is going.